"Be Ye Imitators of Christ as dear Children."

 the subject of giving.

-The Tithe is the Lord's - (Old covenant
+Tithe is the Lord's - (Old covenant principle)

-In the measure you give it shall be
+the measure you give it shall be given to you

-Give to the poor, and you shall have
+to the poor, and you shall have treasure in heaven

 The above scriptures are a few of many references to money and